Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 • have intrusive thoughts regarding knives, you might have moved the blades in your kitchen, or

-• experience intrusive thoughts regarding children, you might avoid children’s parties, be extra careful with how you look at a child or be uncomfortable bathing and dressing children. or
+• experienceunwanted thoughts regarding children, you might avoid children’s parties, be extra careful with how you look at a child or be uncomfortable bathing and dressing children. or

 • have unwanted thoughts regarding your sexuality, you may avoid people, places or things that trigger your thoughts.